BlackGoku36/armory-tutorials/Save_Load_Mechanism/Save_Load_2.md

 Now to adding cube location and rotation to save_game.json for saving and loading.

-Now, go back to `SaveLoadMechanism.hx`, we will get cube's location and rotation and add it to json structure.
+Go back to `SaveLoadMechanism.hx`, we will get cube's location and rotation and add it to json structure.

 ```
 // In SaveLoadMechanism.hx